ipinfo/rust/README.md

 An access token is required, which can be acquired by signing up for a free account at [https://ipinfo.io/signup](https://ipinfo.io/signup).

-The free plan is limited to 1,000 requests per day, and doesn't include some of the data fields such as the IP type and company information.
+The free plan is limited to 50,000 requests per month, and doesn't include some of the data fields such as the IP type and company information.
 To get the complete list of information on an IP address and make more requests per day see [https://ipinfo.io/pricing](https://ipinfo.io/pricing).